Healthy, non-toxic cookware is more critical than one might think.

-Healthy, non-toxic cookware made from carbon steel almost mirrors cast iron.
+Healthy, non-toxic cookware made from carbon steel shares the same benefits as cast iron above:

 So, now you understand what to avoid and the healthiest cookware materials.

-Next up, let’s dive into nine of the best non-toxic pots and pans of 2021 and beyond!
+Next, let’s dive into the nine best non-toxic pots and pans of 2022 and beyond!

 9 Best Non-Toxic Cookware Sets for Health & Safety